arkovia/acts/constitution-of-arkovia-act.md

 Arkovia will implement a government that consists of 2 parts, the CTC and the Direct Democracy

 #### Segment 2: Cyclic Technocratic Council
+#### Introduction
+The Council is a seperate source of power in Arkovia.
+It's responsible for
+- Maintaining stability of the nation
+- Delegating Power to Government Organisaitons
+- Electing Government Organisation Leaders
+- Leading the Nation towards it's vision

+#### Council Membership

+The Council must maintain at minimum 8 Omegas, including the Gen

+If the membership falls to 4-8, the current Omegas will recruit new Omegas, with each new potential recruit being voted in by atleast 50% + 1

+If the membership falls to 0-4, the Direct Democracy holds a vote on whether to continue the Council, with the old + new Direct Democratically elected omegas OR whether

+The council elects a new president every 4 years, each council member is awarded a vote, if results are even, the previous president is awarded a casting vote

+the president must be a member of the council

+the council can may hold an emergency vote without the presence of the president to remove their position, at least 75% of the council members must vote-for.

 The first component in our power structure is the CTC, described below:

 ##### Function